-As part of the Bristol and Bath Creative R&D Inclusion Programme, The Factory will be investigating the scale and impact, both locally and globally, of common household waste materials such as paper and plastics.
-Together with our Factory community and local residents of South Bristol, we’ll be unpicking the data behind what we waste, and following a process of creative ‘Design Thinking’, prototyping and making utilising digital tools to co-design and test out sustainable solutions and alternatives.
+As part of the Bristol+Bath Creative R+D Inclusion Programme, The Factory worked with residents of South Bristol to unpick the data behind what we waste, and followed a process of creative ‘Design Thinking’, prototyping and utilising digital tools to co-design and test out sustainable solutions and alternatives.

-The updated ReThink, ReMake, ReCycle series will now combine digital and physical workshop elements through a series of virtual meet ups, instructional videos and webinars, and at-home family friendly activity packs.
-Participants of all ages will complete household waste audits for our community generated data sets, gain a deeper understanding of the materials we use on a daily basis, and develop ideas and skills through the exploration of new and recycled materials.
-We’ll introduce tools such as plastic shredders and sheet presses, laser cutters and digital embroidery machines to inspire and push this exploration further, and encourage ongoing sharing and connection across our online platforms.
+Participants of all ages completed household waste audits for our community generated data sets, gained a deeper understanding of the materials we use on a daily basis, and developed ideas and skills through the exploration of new and recycled materials.
+We introduced tools such as plastic shredders, sheet presses and laser cutters and to inspire and push this exploration further, and encouraged ongoing sharing and connection across our online platforms.

-This activity will contribute to KWMC The Factory’s commitment to developing sustainable practices across our physical and digital spaces, focusing on circular economy principles and encouraging responsible, thoughtful digital design and making approaches.
-It will also act as a test bed for future exploration of data and digital technologies in the context of community-engaged digital placemaking.
+This activity has contributed to KWMC The Factory’s commitment to developing sustainable practices across our physical and digital spaces, focusing on circular economy principles and encouraging responsible, thoughtful digital design and making approaches.
+It has also acted as a test bed for future exploration of data and digital technologies in the context of community-engaged digital placemaking.